royceruisheng/autohotkey_numpadcopypaste/README.md

 **_To activate:_**
 1) Press `Numlock` key to disable Numlock (pressing number keys will no longer input numbers).
-This will allow you to start using the autohotkey.
+This will allow you to start using the AutoHotKey.

 **_To copy:_**